rapport-mcp

 query_elements

-Find elements using CSS selectors.
+Find elements in your canvas using CSS selectors.

 {